What is needed when I submit for a building permit?

 Use tax is sales tax on materials.
 The city requires that you pay the estimated tax when the permit is issued.
 So that you don’t pay more tax than is due to the city, it is important that you purchase as many materials as possible from a vendor located in the City of Littleton, or a supplier outside city limits that has a Littleton sales tax license.
 Once the project is finished, bring all your receipts from Littleton vendors to the Finance Department.
 You will receive a refund of the excess city tax paid.
 The Arapahoe County open space tax is used for the preservation of open space, not only in Arapahoe County but also in the City of Littleton.

-If you’re having problems calculating the fee, contact Development Services at 303-795-3751 and get an estimated cost.
+If you’re having problems calculating the fee, contact the Permit Center at 303-795-3751 and get an estimated cost.

 How about inspections?